Phrogz/hatshuffler/README.md

 However, it can also be used to test out different modifications.

 For example, say that Elmet and Dorey have paid you a bribe to put them on the same team.
-You want to see how much doing this would wrecks the perfect schedule that HatShuffler created for you.
+You want to see how much doing this would wreck the perfect schedule that HatShuffler created for you.
 First, you save the CSV file as `cheaters.csv` and then hand-edit it to swap team assignments.
 Note that if you just copy Elmet's teams and paste them on Dorey's row you will be changing the team sizes each round, so you probably want to swap Dorey with other players.